Transnational Association of Christian Colleges and Schools

 The Transnational Association of Christian Colleges and Schools (TRACS) is an institutional accreditation organization based in Forest, Virginia.
 TRACS has been continuously recognized by the United States Department of Education since 1991 and the Council for Higher Education Accreditation since 2001.
 To receive accreditation, a school must have a statement of faith identifying it as "part of the evangelical protestant tradition in higher education."
-Of the schools it has accredited, the best-known are Liberty University (1984-2008) and Bob Jones University (2006–present) It is also known for accrediting Historically Black Colleges and Universities that have lost their regional accreditation because of financial issues.
+It is also known for accrediting Historically Black Colleges and Universities that have lost their regional accreditation because of financial issues.

+In 2026, there were 109 member institutions accredited by TRACS.

 History

 The Transnational Association of Christian Colleges and Schools was founded in 1979 as a non-profit organization that accredits Christian post-secondary institutions.
 According to the Institute for Creation Research (ICR), TRACS is a "product of the ICR".
-TRACS required, through at least 2018, all accredited schools to have a statement of faith that affirms "the inerrancy and historicity of the Bible" and "the divine work of non-evolutionary creation including persons in God's image".

 TRACS's first application for federal recognition in 1987 was denied, but in 1991 under President George H. W. Bush, U.S. Education Secretary Lamar Alexander "approved TRACS, despite his advisory panel's repeatedly recommending against recognition."
 Approval came following TRACS' third rejection by the board in which Secretary Alexander "arranged for an appeal hearing," and critics of the approval said the move was about politics.
 TRACS' approval "worried" accrediting officials who concluded that TRACS was not a qualified accreditor and the move was criticized by education officials.

 Another source of criticism was the 1991 granting of accreditation to the Institute for Creation Research.
 One of TRACS' board members was Henry M. Morris, founder of ICR.
 Attorney Timothy Sandefur called Morris's position on the board "highly questionable".
 In 2007 John D. Morris, Henry Morris' son, asked TRACS to terminate the ICR's accreditation.
 The reason was, in part, that the ICR moved to Texas and the state did not recognize TRACS at that time.